echemdb/unitpackage/doc/usage/unitpackage_usage.md

 entry.echemdb.source.citationKey
 ```

 `entry.metadata` provides a full list of available descriptors.
-See [Creating Unitpackages](create_unitpackage.md) for details on how to load and modify metadata.
+See [Creating Unit Packages](create_unitpackage.md) for details on how to load and modify metadata.

 +++